 - Dulce de leche – a thick caramel confection made with milk and sugar, dulce de leche forms the caramel base of the pie.
 While you can make your own version, for this recipe the canned version from the supermarket is easier and more convenient.
 In Australia and New Zealand, cans of dulce de leche can be found in most supermarkets in the baking aisle.
 Be sure to buy caramel and not condensed milk!

-- Alternatively, canned dulce de leche can be spooned directly into the biscuit base, without cooking it with the butter and sugar.
+- If you don’t have time to make caramel filling on the stovetop, canned dulce de leche can be spooned directly into the biscuit base instead.
 This version is a little runnier, but is a great option when you are short on time.
 Simply add 1-2 cans of the thick caramel to the biscuit base when you are ready to assemble the pie and then top with the sliced bananas and cream.
 Don’t stir the canned dulce de leche before adding it to the pie, or it will become runny.
 I recommend refrigerating for 30 minutes before assembly so the caramel becomes nice and cold.

 - Brush the banana slices with a little lemon juice, to prevent browning.